Meet our 2019 honorees, bold and resilient women leaders dedicating their lives to advance justice in our time.

 “Our spiritual imperative in this time is to resource and develop leadership and organizations that are deeply trustworthy and accountable to the communities we come from.
 We need leadership as a verb, coming from people guided by legacy, lived experience, and rigor.”

-eshma Saujani is the Founder and CEO of Girls Who Code, a nonprofit organization working to close the gender gap in technology while teaching girls confidence and bravery through coding.
+Reshma Saujani is the Founder and CEO of Girls Who Code, a nonprofit organization working to close the gender gap in technology while teaching girls confidence and bravery through coding.
 A lifelong activist, Saujani was the first Indian American woman to run for U.S. Congress.
-She is the author of three books, Brave, Not Perfect, Women Who Don't Wait In Line and the New York Times Bestseller Girls Who Code: Learn to Code and Change the World.
+She is the author of three books, Brave, Not Perfect, Women Who Don't Wait In Line and the The New York Times bestseller Girls Who Code: Learn to Code and Change the World.
 Reshma lives in New York City with her husband, Nihal, their son, Shaan, and their bulldog, Stanley.